kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 #### GA

-- At least 2 releases as beta
+- At least 1 release as beta

 ### Upgrade / Downgrade Strategy